Junicode: Origins and uses

 The Junicode font was developed especially for medievalists, due to the need for a font to cover the large number of special characters and ligatures used in medieval manuscripts.
 The font has complete support for the Medieval Unicode Font Initiative version 4.0 in the regular and italic faces.

 Despite the specialization of Junicode for the needs of medievalists, the font is quite complete and supports a large number of Unicode characters.
 In the regular style, over 3000 characters are available.
 This makes Junicode useful for a wide range of languages that utilize the Latin alphabet, including scholarly texts and publications that require special diacritics not traditionally found in conventional fonts.
-It exists in regular, italic, bold and bold italic styles, with the regular style having the largest character set.
+It exists in regular, italic, bold and bold italic styles.
 Regular and bold styles have small caps and all styles have swash alternates, although not a complete set of italic swash capitals.

 Junicode has a very wide linespacing in many applications due to its numerous tall characters with stacked diacritics.